TolgaTatli/Moon/_posts/2013-01-04-reversing-a-singly-linked-list.md

 }
 {% endhighlight %}

-**[Lines 8-9]** The reversal step occurs when `head->m_next` is set to the value contained in cursor which always contains the pointer to the previous item in the list.
+The reversal step occurs when `head->m_next` is set to the value contained in cursor which always contains the pointer to the previous item in the list.
 When the function reaches the end of the list the new head pointer is returned in cursor.

 ### Test Application